 Even people who are slim and look like they can eat anything are being affected.
 They may not see the effects yet, but over time they will.
 Generally, when it catches up to them, they won’t remember a lot of has to do with the poor food choices they made years ago.. and they cannot go back in time to undo it!

 If you are alone, the pandemic can be devastating.
 If you’re a family facing this, it’s devastating.
 Facing this uncertainty, trying to be brave, going to a quiet place to cry and relieve this incredible stress.
 What adds to this is unhealthy eating like fast food and quick take out is compromising your health even more.
 Watching people on television celebrating and laughing and sharing and all the things you used to do and are now missing can be devastating

 These things can trigger negative emotions that lead to emotional eating and disrupt your weight-loss efforts.
 Emotional eating can sabotage your weight-loss efforts and have lasting negative effects on your health.
-It often leads to eating too much, especially high-calorie, sweet and fatty foods and salt.
-The good news is that if you’re prone to emotional eating, you can take steps to regain control of your eating habits and get back on track with a healthy eating lifestyle, good food choices and the great bonus, You will lose weight and improve your healthy mental and physical.
+It often leads to eating too much, especially high-calorie, sweet and fatty foods, and salt.
+The good news is that if you’re prone to emotional eating, you can take steps to regain control of your eating habits and get back on track with a healthy eating lifestyle, good food choices, and the great bonus, You will lose weight and improve you’re healthy mental and physical.

 We used to work very long hours plus travel time to and from work.
 We’ve spent an awful amount of time away from the people we love and care about, Suddenly we are around each other all day and night with no seeming break for ourselves, and this can cause us to begin emotional eating without being aware we are doing this, especially when you’re riding an emotional roller coaster.

-How do we break the cycles that causes us to pack on the pounds, while contributing to our poor coping mechanisms?
+How do we break the cycles that cause us to pack on the pounds while contributing to our poor coping mechanisms?